kris-dev-hub/globallinks/README.md

 ## System Requirements
 - Go 1.21 or later.
-- Requires 1.5GB of RAM per thread.
+- 4GB of RAM is the minimum requirement.
+Requires 1.5GB of RAM per every next thread for parsing.
-- Minimum 40GB of free disk for every segment parsed.
+- Minimum 50GB of free disk for every segment parsed at the same time.
+- MongoDB require minimum 2GB of disc space for every segment.
+200MB of ram for every imported segment is optimal.

 ## Alpha Version Disclaimer
 This is an alpha version of GlobalLinks and is subject to changes.
 The software is provided "as is", without warranty of any kind.